Colonial Pipeline restarts key segment after Harvey damage

 RALEIGH, N.C.
 (WNCN) — A pipeline that supplies 40 percent of gasoline to the Southern states reopened a segment in Texas Tuesday after damage from Hurricane Harvey.

-Colonial Pipeline shut down the pipeline in Texas on Thursday after the pipeline was damaged and 10 refineries that supplie it were knocked off line by the storm.
+Colonial Pipeline shut down the pipeline in Texas on Thursday after the pipeline was damaged and 10 refineries that supply it were knocked off line by the storm.

 Colonial’s line east of Texas was working, but there was little supply flowing, according to the U.S. Department of Energy.